What's in this Poland currency guide?

 - Open an account with a BER reviewed FX provider (id docs may be required)

 - You specify the local or Polish Zloty amount you want to transfer

 - Make a local currency domestic transfer for the requested amount to the provider's bank account in your country

 - Once your funds are received by the provider the converted PLN amount will be transfered to the recipient account you specify in Poland.

-By comparing the rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Polish zloty deposited into the recipient bank account in Poland and less margins and fees kept by the banks!
+Use our Send to Polish Zloty calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Polish Zloty deposited into the recipient bank account and less margins and fees kept by the banks!